kawana77b/ghq-ex/README.md

-  remove      Remove the repository given as a selection or argument show        Outputs the full path to the repository given as a selection or argument update      Update the ghq repository all at once
+  remove      Remove the repository given as a selection or argument show        Outputs the full path to the repository given as a selection or argument update      Update the ghq repository all at once zip         Create a zip file to upload to Go's package registry
 ```

+## What is this?

+I really like [ghq](https://github.com/x-motemen/ghq) as a management tool for git repositories and this tool is my personal extension tool.
+I am creating it with as few arguments as possible to make it more user-friendly and easy to use.

+Since this is a very personal tool, we will not actively maintain it as FOSS.
+However, we welcome any PR, feedback, opinions, issues, etc., including refactoring and enhancements.
+Forks and other uses do not claim heavily instead of taking no responsibility for them.
+Please feel free to do so, respecting the license of the dependencies.